Priscilla Meirelles: Beauty pageant

 Meirelles co-hosted the Miss Earth pageant coronation night for three succeeding years in the Philippines.
-She first co-hosted the Miss Earth 2006 won by Hil Hernández of Chile that took place in the grounds of the National Museum in Manila followed by the Miss Earth 2007 pageant won by Jessica Trisko of Canada held at the University of the Philippines Theater in Quezon City, and lastly the Miss Earth 2008 pageant that took place at the Clark Expo Amphitheater in Angeles, Pampanga where the Philippines' bet Karla Henry won the coveted crown.
+She first co-hosted the Miss Earth 2006 won by Hil Hernández of Chile that took place in the grounds of the National Museum in Manila, followed by the Miss Earth 2007 pageant won by Jessica Trisko of Canada held at the University of the Philippines Theater in Quezon City, and lastly the Miss Earth 2008 pageant that took place at the Clark Expo Amphitheater in Angeles, Pampanga where the Philippines' bet Karla Henry won the crown.
 She was also the chairwoman of the Miss Earth 2009 panel of judges.

 Personal life

-Filipino actor, host, and model John Estrada proposed to marry Mereilles on 15 July 2009 at Elbert's Steak House in Makati.
+Filipino actor and host John Estrada proposed to marry Mereilles on 15 July 2009 at Elbert's Steak House in Makati.
 They were married on 26 February 2011 in La Union province, Philippines.
 The couple announced her pregnancy in July 2011 and had a baby shower of their first child on 22 January 2012 held at The Peninsula Manila.
 She gave birth to a daughter, Sammanta Anechka, on 6 February 2012.

+John Estrada and Meirelles attended Sammanta Anechka's graduation, as class first honor at The British School Manila on 15 June 2024.

+In July, Estrada confirmed a ‘mutual break’ with Meirelles in a social media post.
+However, she denied her husband's statement and felt very disheartened.